Course Syllabus

 Ivey, A. E., Ivey, M. B., & Zalaquett, C. P., Intentional Interviewing & Counseling: Facilitating Client Development in a Multicultural Society (10th ed.).

-Auto Access Details: Cengage Unlimited will be displayed for students on the bookstore website.
-Students will receive an email providing Auto Access details beginning on August 11, 2025.
-Student accounts will be billed for the required Auto Access material starting August 11, 2025.
+Auto Access Details: Cengage Unlimited will be displayed to students on the bookstore website.
+Students will receive an email providing AutoAccess details beginning on January 5, 2026.
+Student accounts will be billed for the required AutoAccess material beginning January 5, 2026.
 Students can opt out before the deadline to receive a refund:

-- 8W2 opt-out deadline is November 4, 2025
+- 8W2 opt-out deadline is March 31, 2026

 What Does Blended Learning Mean?

-- Computer with an updated operating system (e.g., Windows, Mac, Linux)
+- Computer with an updated operating system (e.g. Windows, Mac, Linux)

 - Ability to navigate Canvas (Learning Management System)